Scientific Name

 Description

-Cereus repandus, also known as Cereus peruvianus, is a large shrubby or tree-like cactus with many columnar stems.
+Cereus repandus, also known as Cereus peruvianus, is a large, shrubby or tree-like cactus with many columnar stems.
 It can grow up to 33 feet (10 m) tall, usually much-branched from the base.
-The stems are gray-green to blue-green, cylindrical with 8 to 13 ribs, sometimes segmented, and can reach up to 8 inches (20 cm) in diameter.
+The stems are gray-green to blue-green, cylindrical with 8 to 13 ribs, sometimes segmented, and can reach a diameter of 8 inches (20 cm).
 They are usually spineless but sometimes have many gray spines that can grow up to 2 inches (5 cm) long.

 The nocturnal flowers are white with reddish tips and appear from late spring to early fall.
-They remain open for only one night and can reach up to 6 inches (15 cm) in diameter.
+They remain open for only one night and can reach a diameter of 6 inches (15 cm).
 The edible fruits, known locally as Pitaya or Peruvian Apple, are spherical or egg-shaped and can grow up to 1.6 inches (4 cm) long.
-They are thornless, usually red, but also yellow to deep violet-red.
+They are thornless and usually red, but they can also be yellow to deep violet-red.

 How to Grow and Care for Cereus repandus

-Soil: These cacti do not like to have "wet feet" and need to be grown in well-draining soil.
-Use commercial soil mixes for cacti and succulents, or make your own potting mix.
+Soil: These cacti do not like "wet feet" and must be grown in well-draining soil.
+Use commercial soil mixes for cacti and succulents or make your own potting mix.

 Watering: From spring to fall, during the active growth period, water thoroughly, but allow the soil to dry out before watering again.
 With the arrival of fall, gradually reduce the watering frequency.